Siobhan O'Sullivan

-Siobhan O'Sullivan is an Australian political scientist and political theorist who is currently an associate professor in the School of Social Sciences, University of New South Wales.
-Her research has focused, among other things, on animal welfare policy and the welfare state.
-She is the author of Animals, Equality and Democracy (2011, Palgrave Macmillan) and a coauthor of Getting Welfare to Work (2015, Oxford University Press) and Buying and Selling the Poor (2022, Sydney University Press).
+Siobhan O'Sullivan (19 March 1974 – 17 June 2023) was an Australian political scientist and political theorist.
+She was an associate professor in the School of Social Sciences, University of New South Wales.
+Her research focused, among other things, on animal welfare policy and the welfare state.
+She was the author of Animals, Equality and Democracy (2011, Palgrave Macmillan) and a coauthor of Getting Welfare to Work (2015, Oxford University Press) and Buying and Selling the Poor (2022, Sydney University Press).
 She co-edited Contracting-out Welfare Services (2015, Wiley) and The Political Turn in Animal Ethics (2016, Rowman & Littlefield International).
-She is founding host of the regular animal studies podcast Knowing Animals.
+She was the founding host of the regular animal studies podcast Knowing Animals, as well as a founder of the Australasian Animal Studies Association.